 DAX (Data Analysis Expressions) is a rich function library that works to simplify the tasks of a Power BI user.
 Moreover, DAX enables users to implement dynamic Data Management and carry out complex mathematical & logical tasks with just a few clicks.
 This way, the DAX library optimizes users’ experience of working with Power BI.

 This article introduces Power BI and DAX along with their key features.
 It also discusses the various types of DAX Functions for Power BI.
 Furthermore, it will provide you with the benefits of using DAX Functions.
-Read along to learn the different types of DAX Functions and their benefits for Power BI!
+Read along to learn about the most used DAX Functions in Power BI!

 Table of Contents